mattermost/docs/source/install/install-kubernetes-mattermost.rst

   type: Opaque

 .. note:: For PostgreSQL the connection is checked with `pg_isready <https://www.postgresql.org/docs/9.3/app-pg-isready.html>`__ so the ``DB_CONNECTION_CHECK_URL`` is the same as connection string.
-   For MySQL the check is performed via HTTP call therefore ``DB_CONNECTION_CHECK_URL`` should be an HTTP url.
+   For MySQL the check is performed via HTTP call therefore ``DB_CONNECTION_CHECK_URL`` should be an HTTP URL.

 **2. Create filestore Secret**

-The filestore Secret needs to be created in the namespace that will hold the Mattermost Installation.
+The filestore secret needs to be created in the namespace that will hold the Mattermost installation.
-The Secret should contain the following data:
+The secret should contain the following data:

 .. csv-table::
     :header: "Key", "Description", "Required"